 where each $f_i:\mathbb{R}^n\to\mathbb{R}$ is a \textit{local} cost function that belongs to an agent in a network.
-In distributed optimization, the goal is to solve this \textit{global} problem, while performing all computations related to $f_i$, such as evaluations of the gradient $\nabla f_i$, at agent $i$ and restricting communication to a given network.
+In distributed optimization, the goal is to solve this \textit{global} problem while performing all computations related to $f_i$, such as evaluations of the gradient $\nabla f_i$, at agent $i$ and restricting communication to a given network.
 A common approach is to reformulate \eqref{eq:opt-problem-global} as

-Then, \eqref{eq:opt-problem-distributed} is typically solved by iterative algorithms that combine updates aimed at minimising $f_i$ with ones that asymptotically enforce the consensus constraint $x_1=x_2=\dots=x_N$.
+After this, \eqref{eq:opt-problem-distributed} is typically solved by iterative algorithms that combine updates aimed at minimizing $f_i$ with ones that asymptotically enforce the consensus constraint $x_1=x_2=\dots=x_N$.
 That is, the problem is decoupled into local optimization and distributed consensus estimation.
 An elaborate discussion of this idea from a system-theoretic viewpoint is given in \cite{Notarstefano_2024}.

-Some algorithms have an explicit \textit{bilevel} structure with a separate consensus mechanism, while others use updates that are linear combinations of optimization and consensus directions, based on communication through a network.
-Here, we consider the latter class.
-Examples include distributed gradient descent \cite{Yuan_Ling_Yin_2016} and EXTRA \cite{Shi_Ling_Wu_Yin_2015}.
+In this paper, we consider algorithms where updates are linear combinations of optimization and consensus directions, based on communication through a network.
+Examples of such methods include distributed gradient descent \cite{Yuan_Ling_Yin_2016} and EXTRA \cite{Shi_Ling_Wu_Yin_2015}.